b-hayes/select2/docs/pages/11.searching/docs.md

     twig: true
 never_cache_twig: true
 ---

-A search box is added to the top of the dropdown automatically for select boxes where only a single option can be selected.
 The behavior and appearance of the search box can be easily customized with Select2.

 ## Customizing how results are matched